Welcome to F97.BE!

 Here are the tools and technologies I rely on in my work:

-- Programming Languages: Python, JavaScript, TypeScript, HTML/CSS, Java, C, C++, C#, SQL, Shell scripting, Assembler, Fortran, Pascal.
+• Programming Languages: Python, JavaScript, TypeScript, Java, C, C++, C#, Shell scripting, Assembler, Fortran, Pascal.

-- Frameworks & Libraries: React, Flask, FastAPI, scikit-learn, TensorFlow, PyTorch.
+• Frameworks & Libraries: React, Flask, FastAPI, scikit-learn, TensorFlow, PyTorch, Pandas, Chart.js.

-Over the years I have worked with far more tools and platforms than could ever fit in a single list.
-This is only a small snippet of my knowledge.
-Much like anyone who knows Microsoft Office can easily work with LibreOffice, I adapt quickly, mastering one tool often means being fluent in its alternatives as well.
+Over the years I have worked with far more tools and platforms than could ever fit into a single list.
+The section above is just a small snapshot of my experience.
+Much like anyone familiar with Microsoft Office can easily work with LibreOffice, I adapt quickly and mastering one tool often means becoming fluent in its alternatives as well.

 In short: I am not just fluent in these technologies, I master them to build end-to-end systems that work in the real world.
 From training AI models to wiring relays, from teaching ERP workflows to deploying containerized APIs, I deliver solutions that are practical, intelligent, and dependable.